What Do I Do With...?

 This item has options for disposal.

-- Gather your used, single-use A, AA, AAA, C, D, 9-volt and button cell batteries for curbside collection.
+- During Battery Collection Periods, gather your used, single-use A, AA, AAA, C, D, 9-volt and button cell batteries for curbside collection.

 - Put your used batteries in a transparent, sealable bag.
 On your battery pickup day, place the filled bag on top of your closed organics cart.